matomo-org/plugin-LoginLdap/README.md

 ## Changelog

+#### LoginLdap 2.0.4:
+* Added 'View LDAP log from web as admin'
+* Added better error detection and check if LDAP is enabled in PHP

 #### LoginLdap 2.0.3:
 * Issue #26 Fixed 'malformed UTF8 in de.json'
 * Issue #28 Fixed 'plugin install should add parameters to config.ini.php'